Detective in the House

 Detective in the House is an American procedural drama television series that aired on CBS on Friday nights from March 15, 1985 to April 19, 1985.
-This series was a midseason replacement for The Dukes of Hazzard.
+This series was a mid-season replacement for The Dukes of Hazzard.

 Premise

 Press Wyman, a successful engineer, becomes a private detective with the assistance of retired PI Nick Turner.
+His wife, Diane, returns to her job as a schoolteacher to pay the bills while Press pursues his fantasy; the Wyman children also appear.